 The grand-daddy of parallels, if you've got a 1997-98 Metal Universe Precious Metal Gems Michael Jordan, you've got a few tuition payments for your children's college education.
-And text books.
+And textbooks.
 And a lifetime supply of Kraft Dinner.
 The blazing red background is perfectly appropriate for Jordan.
-Although numbered to 100, only 90 of the Precious Metal Gems cards are red.
+Although numbered to 100, only 90 of the famed Precious Metal Gems cards are red.

 If you haven't figured it out by now, Fleer ruled the wild insert designs, parallels and tough pulls of the mid- to late-1990s.
 The 1997-98 Ultra Star Power Supreme Michael Jordan is a case hit parallel that mixes a die-cut design with holofoil.
 Individual singles in the 20-card set appear 1:288 packs of 1997-98 Ultra Series 2 Basketball.

 1997-98 Ultra Stars was the set's Series One case hit.
 Of those, ten percent were given the Ultra Stars Gold treatment.
 Basically, the 1997-98 Ultra Stars Gold Michael Jordan is an impossible parallel of a nearly impossible set.
 And it's got all the flash and jazz collectors expect and love.